arush-gupta/arush-gupta.github.io/_pages/RTpodcast.md

 ## My vision for the podcast

-Breaking down complex STEM topics and eliminating jargon barriers through candid conversations with researchers from around the world to share their insights and personal stories, making science relatable and engaging.
+The podcast aims to make your specialized research area accessible to those without a technical background.
 The goal is to empower young learners to make informed choices about their educational paths.

+It fosters a scientific discussion between an expert (you) and a curious novice (me), exploring your perspective as a researcher—your discoveries, fascinations, and philosophical reflections on science.

+We aim to provide a holistic view of what it means to actually do science—how to communicate it effectively and ask critical questions, including those others might consider ”silly.”

+As the host, my role is
+to show that there are no silly questions, only pathways to deeper understanding, revealing the processes and experiences that shape scientific work.

 The podcast format is conversational (roughly tracked using [a set of questions, which can be tailored](https://docs.google.com/document/d/1c66ap61GYgj-QN36hr5Jb1JOMSZ0FZzOMsz9ka9ocdA/edit?usp=sharing)) and is designed to make complex topics accessible while showcasing the real-world impact of research.